• Wed, June 17, 2026

 However, whenever possible, it is advisable to opt for higher quality brands.
 Although the initial cost is higher, the investment is justified by the lower maintenance costs and the greater durability of the equipment, which can operate efficiently for up to 25 years.

 Another item to check is the efficiency rate.
-The efficiency rate of a photovoltaic panel represents the percentage of solar energy that is converted into usable electricity.
+The efficiency rate of a photovoltaic panel represents the percentage of solar energy which is converted into usable electricity.

-In general, the efficiency of photovoltaic panels available on the market varies between 15% and 22%.
+In general, the efficiency of photovoltaic panels available on the market ranges between 21% and 22%.
 This means that of all the solar energy captured, this percentage is transformed into electrical energy.

-Higher-quality panels, such as Tier 1, tend to have higher efficiency, while lower-grade panels may have lower efficiency.
+More affordable panels, such as Tier 1 panels, tend to have higher efficiency, while those in lower categories may have lower efficiency.
 Efficiency also depends on the technology used, such as monocrystalline or polycrystalline cells.

 Where to buy solar panels?